LalaIAm/cline-novelist/memory-bank/progress.md

    - Developed reusable component library with core UI components
    - Created responsive design examples

+3. **Authentication System Track**:
+   - Implemented comprehensive User model with social auth support
+   - Created secure authentication middleware and controllers
+   - Developed frontend components for all authentication flows
+   - Integrated Google and LinkedIn OAuth strategies
+   - Implemented MFA support with multiple verification methods
+   - Set up protected routes for authenticated content

 The project has completed Phase 1's UI/UX design and wireframing milestone.
 The responsive wireframes, including the new writing workspace, are now in place.
-The next major focus will be on authentication system implementation and database schema design.
+The authentication system implementation is progressing well, with key components in place.
+The next major focus will be on completing the email verification system, database schema refinement, and conducting security audits for the authentication system.

 ## Known Issues